89.0 RTL

 89.0 RTL is a German radio channel whose studios are located in Halle (Saale).
 It aims at the 14-29 age bracket.

 It aired first on 24 August 2003 and replaced the radio channel Project 89.0 Digital.
 While it is licensed to Saxony-Anhalt, the exposed position of the Brocken at 3,743 ft allows the channel to cover large parts of central Germany, including Lower Saxony, Thuringia, Brandenburg and Saxony.
+It is produced in the same radio station as Radio Brocken.
 The channel can be received on FM 89.0 and on DAB channel 12C.

+Frequency and distribution

+The station is broadcast on the VHF frequency 89.0 MHz from the Brocken (Harz) broadcasting location.
+It is considered to be one of the technically longest-reaching in Germany.
+Programs broadcast on it could and can be received not only in Saxony-Anhalt, but also in large parts of Lower Saxony, Thuringia, and Brandenburg.
+When the weather is good, the station can also be reached in Bremen and Hamburg, and in smaller parts of North Rhine-Westphalia and Hesse.

+History

+1950s through 1990s

+The frequency was used by Radio DDR 1 and Radio Aktuell in East Germany.

+After reunification, the frequency, together with several smaller filler frequencies, went to the then AH Antenne Hörfunk-Sender GmbH & Co.
+KG organizer in the 1990s, who initially operated the broadcaster for years and produced the program Radio Brocken for Saxony-Anhalt.